MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/02-explore-ai-agent.md

 1. In the chat interface, enter a prompt, such as `Hello`, and review the response.
 1. Try another prompt, such as `What can you do?`, and review the response.
 1. Try selecting one of the sample prompts, such as `How much can I spend on a meal?` and entering it.
 Then review the response.
-1. Try entering a variation on that prompt - for example, `What's the limit for food?` or `What about a taxi?` and note that the agent can interpret your input appropriately as meaning the same thing as asking how much you can spend on a meal.
+1. Try entering a variation on that prompt - for example, `What's the limit for food?` or `What about a taxi?` and note that the agent can interpret your input appropriately as meaning the same thing as asking how much you can spend on a meal or cab ride.
 1. Carry on asking questions about expense limits for things like hotels and airfares.

     > **Note**: In this simulated app, the agent's understanding is limited.
 A real generative AI agent typically has *much* more versatility in understanding and generating language.